scala/legacy-svn-scala/docs/android-examples/android-sdk/README.txt

 parenthesis) :

 1) Sun Java SDK 1.6 or newer (1.6.0_20 , www.sun.com/java/jdk/)
-2) Scala SDK 2.7.5 or newer  (2.8.0_RC5, www.scala-lang.org/downloads/)
+2) Scala SDK 2.7.5 or newer  (2.8.0_RC6, www.scala-lang.org/downloads/)
 3) Android SDK 1.5 or newer  (2.2      , developer.android.com/sdk/)
 4) Apache Ant 1.7.0 or newer (1.8.1    , ant.apache.org/)
-5) YGuard 2.3 or newer       (2.3.0.1  , www.yworks.com/products/yguard/)
+5) ProGuard 4.4 or newer     (4.5      , www.proguard.com/)

 NB.
-In this document we rely on Ant tasks featured by the Scala SDK, the Android SDK and the YGuard obfuscator tool (we will say more about YGuard when we look at the modified Ant build script).
+In this document we rely on Ant tasks featured by the Scala SDK, the Android SDK and the ProGuard shrinker and obfuscator tool (we will say more about ProGuard when we look at the modified Ant build script).

 Project Structure